-TORTE OF COVID 25 WHIGHTING WICCOM CO Layered Health and Safety Measures BASELINE MEASURES: describe what mitigating measures will the school implement all of the time, each and every day of the school year to reduce the spread of COVID-19 and protect in-person instruction?
+ICHA/CIDE RECOMMENDATION(S) BASELINE MEASURES: describe what mitigating measures will the school implement all of the time, each and every day of the school year to reduce the spread of COVID-19 and protect in-person instruction?
 During times of high transmission, we will keep track of local or nearby vaccine clinics so we can provide that information to anyone that needs it.

 OHA/ODE Recommendation(s) Layered Health and Safety Measures BASELINE MEASURES: describe what mitigating measures will the school implement all of the time, each and every day of the school year to reduce the spread of COVID-19 and protect in-person instruction?
 Face Coverings Face coverings will be made available to students and staff.
-However, the wearing of a facial covering indoors and outdoors will be optional for all beginning in the 2022 - 2023 school year.
+However, the wearing of a facial covering indoors and outdoors will be optional for all beginning in the 2023 - 2024 school year.
 Isolation We have an isolation area listed in our communicable disease management plan, all necessary staff members know of this area and are able to follow the disease management plan.
 Symptom Screening We have many layers of symptom screening.
 All parents are given a list of symptoms to screen their students for (with many reminders throughout the year), we have a staff member visually screening all students as they enter campus.
-COVID-19 Testing Testing is available and families will be directed to testing sites.
-Tests will be given only when requested by a parent/guardian of the student.
-School staff will not provide a test or administer a test without consent from the parent/guardian.
+COVID-19 Testing Family and staff are directed to contact their primary physician.
 Airflow and Circulation We have HEPA air purifiers in each classroom we leave the doors and windows open as much as possible.
 Cohorting Cohorting is being maintained throughout the school day.
-Physical Distancing We do not plan on requiring distancing for the 2022 - 2023 school year.
+Physical Distancing We do not plan on requiring distancing for the 2023 - 2024 school year.
 If necessary, we could easily transition to 3 feet during cold/flu season.
 Hand Washing Students will have access to sanitizer/handwashing each morning, as they enter, and throughout the day.
 We will be intentional about handwashing before snacks and lunch.
 Cleaning and Disinfection Our staff will continue to clean and disinfect on a regular basis.
 Training and Public Health Education We are committed to our screening protocols and teaching our families what to look for before bringing students to school.
-Our students and staff are committed to handwashing/sanitizing on a regular basis and
+Our students and staff are committed to handwashing/sanitizing on a regular basis and diligently cleaning our school, classrooms, and supplies.
+We will continue to have individual supplies for our students, so as not to share germs.